paul-florentin-charles/Internship/resources/notes/2016_wavenet.md

 #### Some comments

-- *1x1* denotes a fully-connected layer
+- *1x1* denotes convolution with a filter of size 1x1, which reduces the depth to the number of used filters
 - the number of layers is the number of convolution filters
 - **Residual** means we add the original input $x$ to $z$ ($x$ processed through *gated activation unit*)

+## Glossary

+- Autoregressive model
+- Causal convolution
+- Receptive field